atomiclaboratory/.github/profile/README.md

 # aTomic Lab :microscope: :computer:

 Welcome to **aTomic Lab**!
 We specialize in the confluence of software and systems immunology.
-Our aim is to pioneer advancements in understanding immune responses by blending cutting-edge computational techniques with profound biological insights.
+Our aim is to understanding immune responses by blending computational techniques with biological insights.

 ---